souly1/angular-express-node-seed/README.md

 ## How to use angular-express-seed

-Clone the angular-express-seed repository, run `npm install` to grab the dependencies, and start hacking!
+Clone the angular-express-seed repository, run `npm install` under the `server` folder to grab the dependencies, and start hacking!

 ### Running the app